Grow Potatoes in Grow Bags in Your Small Space

 This planting guide will focus on the planting of Indeterminate potatoes using the rolled grow bag method.

 Some folk wait for the taters to sprout shoots before planting them whole; others plant the seed potatoes immediately.
-What I like to do is, if the potatoes seeds are large, I cut whole seed potatoes into pieces a little larger than a large egg, each with one or two "eye" buds on them.
-Then, I place them into a supportive container such as an egg box and keep them in a light but relatively cool place to produce stubby, dark green shoots.
+If the potatoes seeds are large and you have the space for lots of Potatoes to be growing at the same time, cut whole seed potatoes into pieces a little larger than a large egg, each with one or two "eye" buds on them.
+Then, place them into a supportive container such as an egg carton and keep them in a light but relatively cool place to produce stubby, shoots.

 A high-quality potting mix that is rich and free draining is acceptable for growing medium for potatoes in bags.
-However, potato plants need nitrogen and potassium in the soil to set tubers and produce enough carbohydrates for the tubers to grow into sizable potatoes.
-Compost has been known to be better than potting mix.
+Potato plants need nitrogen and potassium in the soil to set tubers and produce enough carbohydrates for the tubers to grow into sizable potatoes.
+Compost has been known to be a better medium than commercial potting mixes for this purpose however, obtaining or home-making compost in a small urban space can be challenging for some, so a good quality potting mix will suffice.

 If you are mixing your own, a good mix is 1/3 good quality finished compost, 1/3 vermiculite or perlite, and 1/3 coconut coir or peat moss.